Walter Russell

-Walter Bowman Russell (May 19, 1871 – May 19, 1963) was an American impressionist painter, sculptor, and author.
-Russell wrote extensively on science topics, but his ideas were rejected by scientists.
+Walter Bowman Russell (May 19, 1871 – May 19, 1963) was an American impressionist painter, sculptor, property developer, and author.
+Russell wrote extensively on topics relating to science, but his ideas did not gain much attention from scientists.

 Life and career

 Born in Boston on May 19, 1871, to Nova Scotian immigrants, Russell left school at age 9 and went to work, then put himself through the Massachusetts Normal Art School.
 He interrupted his fourth year to spend three months in Paris at the Académie Julian.
 Biographer Glenn Clark identifies four instructors who prepared him for an art career: Albert Munsell and Ernest Major in Boston, Howard Pyle in Philadelphia, and Jean-Paul Laurens in Paris.

 In his youth, Russell earned money as a church organist and music teacher, and by conducting a trio in a hotel.

 Before he left Boston in 1894, Russell married Helen Andrews (1894–1953).
 They traveled to Paris for their wedding trip and a second term for him at the Académie Julian.
 After their wedding trip, they settled in New York City in 1894 and had two daughters, Helen and Louise.
 Russell's rise in New York was immediate; a reporter wrote in 1908, "Mr. Russell came here from Boston and at once became a great artistic success."

 At age 29, he attracted widespread attention with his allegorical painting The Might of Ages in 1900.
 The painting represented the United States at the Turin international exhibition and won several awards.

 By 1903, Russell had published three children's books (The Sea Children, The Bending of the Twig, and The Age of Innocence) and qualified for the Authors Club, which he joined in 1902.